 Real-time crime center vs. live incident command: where each fits

-As agencies invest in situational awareness, two ideas get blurred: the real-time crime center (RTCC) and a live incident command layer.
-Both deal with information and video.
-But they sit at different points in an operation, and having one doesn’t mean you have the other.
+It’s 0200 and an in-progress call goes bad.
+In the crime center, an analyst is watching the whole jurisdiction, pulling history and camera hits and feeding leads to the units.
+Out on the street, the patrol supervisor is the one actually running this call: forming a plan, sorting who is rolling up, deciding what happens next.
+Two different jobs at the same moment, and neither one does the other’s work.
+As agencies invest in situational awareness, the two get blurred: the real-time crime center (RTCC) and a live incident command layer both deal with information and video, but they sit at different points in an operation, and having one doesn’t mean you have the other.

 What an RTCC does well

-A real-time crime center is typically a fixed, centralized capability — a room and a team that aggregate cameras, data feeds, and analytics to support investigations and monitor ongoing activity across a jurisdiction.
+A real-time crime center is typically a fixed, centralized capability: a room and a team that aggregate cameras, data feeds, and analytics to support investigations and monitor ongoing activity across a jurisdiction, the mission the U.S. DOJ Bureau of Justice Assistance outlines for a Real-Time Crime Center.
 Its strengths are breadth, persistence, and analysis over time.

 What live incident command does well

 A live incident command layer is about one specific incident, right now.
-It pulls the feeds and the plan for that call into a single shared picture that the people working the incident — in the field and at command — act from in real time.
+It puts the standardized command structure of the Incident Command System, the model codified in FEMA’s National Incident Management System, to work on a single call, pulling the feeds and the plan for that call into a single shared picture that the people working the incident, in the field and at command, act from in real time.

 Why agencies need the incident layer too

-The two are complementary.
-The RTCC supports the long view.
-BabbarOps runs the incident.
+No. The two are complementary: the RTCC supports the long view, and the live incident command layer runs the incident itself.
 Most agencies have invested in some form of the first and have nothing purpose-built for the second.

 BabbarOps is an independent commercial product and is not affiliated with or endorsed by any law enforcement agency.
 This article describes categories generally and does not reference any specific product.